parthb83/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe-
+# Tic-Tac-Toe
-Tic Tac Toe game for single and multi-players
+Tic Tac Toe game for single and double players.